-When you think of Las Vegas, you might think of slot machines, glitzy neon lights, and partying the night away…but in between all the casinos and free-flowing booze are a trove of Instagram-worthy spots just begging to be photographed.
+When you think of Las Vegas, you might think of slot machines, glitzy neon lights, and partying the night away…but in between all the casinos and free-flowing booze (and bucket list experiences) are a trove of Instagram-worthy spots just begging to be photographed.
 There is no shortage of amazing photo spots in Sin City, and I’ve rounded up all the best Las Vegas Instagram spots here for you!

 From extravagant themed hotels (modeled to look like replicas of some of the most famous cities and countries in the world, including Paris and New York City), colorful art installations, city views, and those natural desert landscapes, Las Vegas offers much more than penny slots, drive-through weddings, and pool parties.